Ben-isLearning/Ben-isLearning/README.md

 - 👀 I’m enrolled @ https://codewithmosh.com
 - 🌱 I’m currently learning HTML, CSS and JS.
 - 🌱 I'm working towards Microsoft Exam 98-382
 - 💞️ I’m looking to collaborate on, nothing right now.
-But any feedback of my notes would be greatly appreciated!
+But any feedback, recommendations, and or challenges would be greatly appreciated!
 - 📫 How to reach me; send me a message here

 <!---